Current state

 Related to trade promotion, the Investment Canada Act, 1985 and Investment Canada are examples of domestic policy and legislation developed under the Mulroney government, that were highly supportive of foreign investment in Canada.
 Investment Canada even supported the takeover of Canadian businesses as long as there was a “net benefit test to…protect Canadian interests” (Stanford, 2010) although what was meant by “benefit” at the time was not necessarily clear.
 While amendments to the above as well as other pieces of legislation have occurred since their respective inception, the enthusiastic support of trade agreements and the business-first perspective from the Canadian government has moulded the rules related to competition in business in Canada.

-There is evidence also that the Canadian approach (and that of the US as well) to creating freer markets by reducing government intervention is actually failing.
-Philippon (2019) argues that by lessening both operational regulation of business and anti-competitive controls, the US (and by extension Canada) have created an increasingly anti-competitive marketplace that charges consumers more than would exist in a competitive market.
+There is evidence also that the Canadian approach (and that of the US as well) to creating freer markets by reducing government intervention has been failing.
+Philippon (2019) argued that by lessening both operational regulation of business and anti-competitive controls, the US (and by extension Canada) have created an increasingly anti-competitive marketplace that charges consumers more than would exist in a competitive market.
 He contrasts the US situation with Europe which used to be over-regulated, but by focusing its regulatory muscle (through supranational agencies in the EU) on anti-competitive activity, has now generated a more robust marketplace in many sectors than exists in the US.
 The barriers to entry in the US that used to be imposed by state regulation have just been replaced by the barriers from increased corporate concentration.
-Consistent with this analysis, the rest of this section explores government interventions to create more competitive markets.